nickfrostatx/blog/_posts/2016-05-01-google-ctf-2016-downgrade-attack.md

 > Following on from Opabina Regalis - Token Fetch, this challenge listens on
 > ``ssl-added-and-removed-here.ctfcompetition.com:20691``.

 This challenge also uses protocol buffers.
-After opening a connection, we get a request to ``/protected/not-secret``.
-The  idea is to send a response that asks for HTTP Basic auth, get the password, and use that password to request ``protected/secret`` with Digest auth.
+We're using full duplex sockets to act as both a client and a server on the same connection.
+When we first connect, we are sent a request to ``/protected/not-secret``.
+The idea is to respond to this request with a 401 Basic response.
+We should get a request back with the base64-encoded username and password.
+We can take this password to make our own authenticated requset to ``/protected/secret``.

 Initial request from server: